DjordjeMandic/UIRBcorelib/README.md

 }
 ```

-**Important:** The ATMEGA328P EEPROM must store a valid hardware version for the UIRB constructor to initialize correctly.
+> **Important:** The ATMEGA328P EEPROM must store a valid hardware version for the UIRB constructor to initialize correctly.
 If the EEPROM does not contain valid data, the constructor will cause the system to hang and reboot.

-**Note:** For IR signal transmission and reception, use compatible external libraries.
+> **Note:** For IR signal transmission and reception, use compatible external libraries.

 ## Examples

-Check the provided example sketches ([`Basic`](./examples/Basic) and [`Calibration`](./examples/Calibration)) in the library, located within examples folder, to better understand how to use UIRBcore in your projects.
+Explore the provided example sketches:

+- [`Basic`](./examples/Basic): A basic implementation of the UIRBcore library.
+- [`Calibration`](./examples/Calibration): Demonstrates how to calibrate and configure the system.

+These examples are located within the [`examples`](./examples) folder of the library.

 ## Configuration